hasansezertasan/openapipages/README.md

 ## Disclaimer

-[FastAPI] and [Litestar] projects and two pull requests mentioned above inspired me to create this package.
+[FastAPI] and [Litestar] projects and the two pull requests mentioned above inspired me to create this package.

 ## License